2011–12 Melbourne Heart FC season: Kits

-Season overview
+Season summary

 On 7 July 2011, the club announced it would take part in the inaugural Hawaiian Islands Invitational from 23–25 February 2012.
 The squad is set to be made up of emerging youth players as the tournament overlaps with the 2011–12 A-League season.
 Taking part in the Invitational will be Japan's Yokohama FC, South Korea's Incheon United FC and reigning MLS Cup winners the Colorado Rapids.

+The club was originally scheduled to compete in the first ever edition of the Mirabella Cup, along with fellow A-League side and fierce rival Melbourne Victory, but FFA forbade all A-League clubs from competing.
+The season saw the addition of a youth team to the club, which competed in the 2011–12 A-League National Youth League season.

 Melbourne Heart, along with major sponsor Westpac will again stage the Westpac Community Football Festival.
 This will be three, three-day celebrations of football as well as a thank you to all of the club's regional supporters.
 The three regional centers will be set up in Albury-Wodonga on 4–6 August, in Morwell from 18–20 August and in Shepparton from 25–27 August with a practice match being played at each venue.